 If you have not already booked your trip, careful consideration should be given to the month of your visit as well.
 We will discuss that in this blog, but have also written extensively on the topic in our guide to the best time to visit New Zealand.

 One last thing to note as we dive into the suggested one-week itineraries is that we have had to assume your starting point will be Christchurch, as that is the primary airport.
-If you are taking the ferry over from the North Island, you will still benefit from the map we mentioned above, but will not find much further guidance from this particular guide.

 Is One Week in New Zealand South Island Enough?

 One week on the South Island is enough time to see the most popular highlights, but very little else.
 Still, a well-crafted itinerary, like this one, will allow you to tick off most of the items that are likely on your New Zealand travel bucket list.